ssilverman/TeensyDMX/README.md

 `SIPSenderAsync` and `SIPSenderSync`.
 The first uses the asynchronous notification approach and the second uses the polling approach.

+### Choosing BREAK and MAB times

+The BREAK and MAB times can be specified using the `setBreakTime` and `setMABTime` functions.
+The BREAK will be transmitted with a duration very close to the specified value, but the actual MAB time may be slightly larger than requested.

+This feature uses one of the _PIT_ timers via `IntervalTimer`, but if none are available, then the transmitter will fall back on using the baud rate generator to achieve a 180us BREAK and something a little larger than a 20us MAB.

+If the UART is used to generate the BREAK and MAB timings then they are otherwise restricted to having a BREAK:MAB ratio of 9:2, 10:2, 9:1, of 10:1.
+These correspond to the UART formats, 8N2, 8E2, 8N1, and 8E1.

 ## Technical notes

 ### Simultaneous transmit and receive